Attachments Submission V1 Getting Started

 • If you only plan to use a few daily transactions, you can use our ConnectCenter for your Medical Network transaction needs.

 It provides most of the features supported by an API console but only allows manual entry for all data needed for a transaction.
-It contains Change Healthcare’s Payer Lists, the Payer List Enrollments wizard, and other API customer resources.
+It contains Payer Lists, the Payer List Enrollments wizard, and other API customer resources.

 • For providers sending hundreds of daily requests, we recommend using our APIs to be able to automate the submission processes and have a better fit for your business needs.